How to properly reference your podcast on listening platforms

-Just like for video or audio content published on YouTube, adding a taxonomy specific to each episode allows your content to be better referenced on all platforms that take these tags into account. 😁
+Just like for video or audio content published on YouTube, adding classification that’s specific to each episode allows your content to be better referenced on all platforms that take these tags into account. 😁

-Ausha, for example, allows you to add up to 20 tags to each episode, which allows you to better contextualize the content of each episode and to promote hits in search engines.
+Ausha, for example, allows you to add up to 20 tags for each episode, so you can better contextualize the content of each episode and promote yourself in the search engines.

 The name of the audio file

-Just as we would do for the SEO of a video or an image, proper naming of the audio file is an important consideration for your podcast’s SEO.
+Just as we would do for the SEO of a video or an image, properly naming the audio file is an important thing to consider when it comes to your podcast’s SEO.

 Dividing your podcast into chapters

 Some tools (like Ausha) allow you to organize your episode into successive chapters.

 You can use time codes to indicate when you address a specific subject in order to facilitate listening.